matryer/xbar/README.md

     echo "Five"
     echo "Six"

-  * Only One, Two and Three will appear in the top bar
+  * Only One, Two, and Three will appear in the top bar
   * Clicking the plugin menu item will show all lines